-We received pre-market clearance for t:slim under Section 510(k) of the FDCA in November 2011.
-We obtained 510(k) clearance for t:connect in February 2013.
+We initially received pre-market clearance for t:slim under Section 510(k) of the FDCA in November 2011.
+We obtained 510(k) clearance for t:connect and t:flex in February 2013 and January 2015, respectively.
 From time to time, we make modifications to these products that may require a new 510(k).
+We received 510(k) clearance for modifications to t:slim and its associated cartridge during 2014 and may pursue 510(k) clearance for additional modifications in the future.
 If the FDA requires us to go through a more rigorous examination for future products or modifications to existing products than we had expected, our product introductions or modifications could be delayed or canceled, which could cause our sales to decline or to not increase in line with our forecasts.
 In addition, the FDA may determine that future products will require the more costly, lengthy and uncertain PMA process.